Welcome to Turtlenosedsnake...

 ...the website of artist Julie Püttgen.
 I hope this finds you well, and enjoying your travels through the world of wonder and infinite distraction we call the internet.
 How long has it been since you took a deep belly breath & checked in with your heart, butt and feet?
 Now might be a good time?
 Ah!
 I feel better, too.

-Invoking the Buddhist tradition of mudras (sacred teaching gestures), the Free/Not-Free thangkas feature renderings of hands in gestures suggesting various possibilities for an embodied sense of freedom.
+Invoking the Buddhist tradition of mudras (sacred teaching gestures), the Free/Not-Free Thangkas feature renderings of hands in gestures suggesting various possibilities for an embodied sense of freedom.
 The paintings are mounted on fabric scrolls sewn from used bedsheets, echoing the form of Tibetan thangka paintings, and embodying wishes of rest, healing, and comfort.
-These works were first conceived as a response to the space where they will first be shown - the 4th floor hallway gallery, outside two Intensive Care Units at Dartmouth Hitchcock Medical Center in Hanover, NH.
+These works were first conceived as a response to the space where they will first be shown - the 4th floor hallway gallery, outside some Intensive Care Units at Dartmouth Hitchcock Medical Center in Hanover, NH.
 I intend these works, and the texts accompanying them, to act as reminders of our human capacity for freedom in the midst of whatever situation arises.
-More here...

 Books!
 Books!
 Books!